 These longer experiences have gradually made their way to VR platforms since the HTC Vive launched, and as you get used to virtual reality, there's every chance you'll be able to stick it out for hours at a time.

 The second problem is that, while I enjoyed every second I spent in virtual reality, the transition of coming back to the real world was one that I found especially difficult.
 Without dramatizing the emotions, I felt as though I wasn't all there when I took off the helmet.
 The closest feeling I can pick out is the one where you look at yourself in the mirror and don't really understand the person looking back at you.

 You'll still be you, but it won't feel like you at first.

-Like playing a regular video game on a 2-D screen, you'll still get image burn-in (called the Tetris Effect) but, at least for me, I also had the slight outline of faint blue lines from Chaperone mode hang in the background of my vision long after I've taken off the visor.
+Like playing a regular video game on a 2-D screen, you'll still get image burn-in (called the Tetris Effect) but, at least for me, I also had the slight outline of faint blue lines from Chaperone mode hanging in the background of my vision long after I'd taken off the visor.

 These side-effects aren't something that concerns me and I'll keep to my habits of extended use after I'm done writing this review.
 I've played video games on CRT TVs long enough to know that, while strange, these secondary effects do fade in time without leaving behind permanent damage.

 The future of Vive and VR in general

 I hope, by this point in the review, I've imparted a modicum of my excitement about the HTC Vive and the experiences it can provide.

 What's amazing is that, even though I feel like I've covered the product extensively in the last 3,000 or so words, there are still four or five more features that the HTC Vive is capable of that no one has talked about and no developer has even begun to touch.